RPG-IO/rpg-io/docs/configuration.md

 * `type` - One of types:
   * `item-required` - Requires following props:
     * `item-tag` - Tag of the item that must be in the player inventory for the action to be executed.
+        Aliases: `tag`, `itemTag`.
+  * `defeat-opponent` - Requires following props:
+    * `opponent-tag` - Tag of the opponent that must be defeated to unlock the action.
+Note that as for now, the engine does not check whether specified object exists or has battle action set.
+For now you must guarantee the correctness.
+Aliases: `tag`, `opponentTag`.

 ## Example of full configuration structure